What are Kansas state income tax and unemployment insurance rates in 2026?

 | Kansas SDI / PFL | $0 | No state programme |

 Contractor through EOR to entity: once your Kansas headcount crosses the graduation point (roughly 5 to 8 employees at mid-market salaries), running your own entity becomes cheaper than the EOR fee on the same gross.
+Use the EOR vs Entity Crossover Calculator to see exactly where that line sits for your team.
 We tell you when you've crossed it.
-The EOR model is right until it isn't.
+The EOR model is right until when the model no longer fits.

 Kansas has no state PFL and no state SDI.
 The two legislative changes employers still misquote: Senate Bill 1 raised personal exemptions dramatically in 2024, and HB 2570 permanently converted the UI wage base to an annual index starting 2026.